hanrick2000/Sean-s-Cheat-Sheet/algorithms/graph.md

 1. Union-find (Disjoint Set)

-A disjoint-set data structure is a data structure that keeps track of a set of elements partitioned into a number of disjoint (non-overlapping) subsets.
+A disjoint-set data structure is a data structure that keeps track of the belongings of elements.

 ## From S^T to S*T